-The trial which compared transdermal fentanyl with long-acting oral morphine was rated poor-quality for adverse event assessment (Evidence Table 2.1).42 This trial failed to adequately meet six out of the seven predefined criteria for adverse event assessment.
+A second trial compared transdermal fentanyl to long-acting oral morphine in patients with mixed pain conditions and was rated poor-quality for adverse event assessment (Evidence Table 2.1).52 This trial met two out of the seven predefined criteria for adverse event assessment.
 This trial found no significant differences in reported rates of overall or "serious" (not defined) complications.
-Constipation was significantly lower for transdermal fentanyl compared to long-acting morphine (29% vs. 48%, p<0.001) as assessed by a bowel function questionnaire, but was not significantly different according to patient-reported or investigator-observed symptoms.
+Constipation was significantly lower for transdermal fentanyl compared to long-acting morphine (29% vs. 48%, p<0.001) as assessed by a bowel function questionnaire, but was not significantly different when measured by patient-reported or investigator-observed symptoms.
 The rate of withdrawals due to adverse event for all patients favored long-acting oral morphine (11% vs. 4%, p value not reported), but did not differ significantly in the subgroup not previously on fentanyl or morphine.